samblam/StoryMode/cline_docs/activeContext.md

    - Implemented: Search, filtering, and pagination are now implemented on the Existing Participants tab.
 2. Add a "Delete All" button to the Existing Participants tab in ParticipantManager.astro.
    - Implemented: Added a "Delete All" button to the Existing Participants tab and implemented the client-side and API logic to delete all participants.
+   - Fixed: Resolved issues with the delete functionality for both individual and bulk deletion.
 3. Fix Critical Bugs:
    - Implement proper validation in CreateSurveyForm.astro
    - Fix Sortable.js integration in ParticipantManager